S k i l l

 Numbers between two consecutive Hundreds

-ARITHMETIC is the science that studies numbers.
-Its object is to express the relationships between them ("5 is half of 10"), and clarify the operations between them: addition, subtraction, multiplication and division.
-All of arithmetic is based ultimately on counting; on a sequence of names.
-Arithmetic therefore must begin with a system for naming numbers with words, and then writing them with symbols.
+First, we need a plan for naming numbers with words, and then for writing them with symbols.
 That is called a system of numeration.
 Numeration is the foundation upon which arithmetic is built and expressed.

 The current system, which is in worldwide use, is the decimal system.
-That means it is based on what are called the powers of 10 (Lesson 2).
+That means it is based on what are called the powers of 10.
 Decem in Latin means 10.

 Units

-and not parts of a unit: not half of one, or a third, or a millionth.
-Those are called fractions.
-As so we speak of whole number arithmetic and whole number numeration; it does not include fractions or decimals.
+We measure things that are not whole numbers, therefore we have fractions and decimals.
+And so we speak of whole number arithmetic and whole number numeration; it does not include fractions or decimals.

 Numerals

-We do arithmetic, however, with the names and symbols for the numbers.
-We depend upon a system of numeration.
-The names (in English) for the whole numbers are "One, two, three, four" and so on.
+To do arithmetic, the numbers obviously must have names and symbols.
+As you surely know, the English names for the whole numbers are "One, two, three, four" and so on.
 We call them the counting-names; sometimes the counting-numbers.

-The symbols that represent the numbers are "1, 2, 3, 4," and so on.
-They are called numerals.
-The student is surely familiar with Roman numerals.
+The symbols for the counting-numbers -- 1, 2, 3, 4, 5 -- are called numerals.
+The student is no doubt familiar with Roman numerals.
 'V' is the Roman numeral for this number:

 '5' is the Arabic numeral.
 For it was the Arab mathematicians who introduced them into Europe from India, where their forms evolved.
 "Five" is the English word.